The Book of Matthew

 Overview

-The UPDV reconstruction removes material identified as later editorial additions, restores chronological order where the text was rearranged, draws on parallel accounts in Mark and Luke where Matthew's text is unreliable, and renumbers the resulting chapters and verses.
-The reconstruction retains approximately 70% of the canonical Matthew text.
+These modifications were made so early that every surviving manuscript contains them.
+The edited text became the archetype for the entire subsequent tradition, creating a transmission bottleneck before our extant manuscript lines diversified.
+The UPDV reconstruction identifies and removes the editorial additions, restores chronological order where the text was rearranged, draws on parallel accounts in Mark and Luke where Matthew's text is unreliable, and renumbers the resulting chapters and verses.
+The reconstruction retains approximately 70% of the canonical Matthew verses.

-This article explains the evidence behind the reconstruction in three layers of depth: a plain summary, the historical and textual evidence, and the computational validation performed in 2026.
+This article explains the evidence behind the reconstruction in three layers of depth: a plain summary for general readers, the historical and textual evidence, and the computational validation — including a 2026 manuscript transmission analysis that independently confirmed the composition model by detecting Aramaic translation seams only in Matthew's inherited sayings material, with zero signal in the editorial framework.

 The Problem in Plain Terms